Munich – Coffee meets Fashion

 Man versus Machine café owners

-Sights
+Food & Sights

-Square Gärtnerplatz is named after Friedrich von Gärtner, an architect of King Ludwig I. The circular square is very lively, colorful, and the streets around have a theater with the same name, restaurants, cafés, vintage shops and boutiques.
+What I loved during this summer visit was the atmosphere in cute areas Glockenbachviertel and Gärtnerplatz, in neighborhood Isarvorstadt.
+There, Hans-Sachs-Straße is the pretties street for strolls.
+The square is named after Friedrich von Gärtner, an architect of King Ludwig I. The circular square is very lively, colorful, and the streets around have a theater with the same name, restaurants, cafés, vintage shops and boutiques.

-Viktualienmarkt is a traditional open air daily market, with many vendors selling fruits, vegetables, wine, flowers, and even souvenirs and coffee roasters.
-I went twice for lunch and I confess I had the best goulash soup at Münchner Suppenküche.
-I recommend.
+Next stop was lunch at Viktualienmark, one of Europe’s finest gourmet market, a traditional open air daily market, with many vendors selling fruits, vegetables, flowers and even souvenirs and coffee roaster.
+Is where I went twice and I confess I had the best goulash soup at Münchner Suppenküche.
+Nearby, from the interesting place that is Eataly (café, place for Aperol, Italian market, library, restaurant and everything in between) nearby I left with pizza, ice cream, coffee and sweet focaccia with apricots.

 Not to forget, Englischer Garden is the largest public park.
 Is near the center of Munich and has a Japanese teahouse, a Biergarten, and even is possible to surf due to an artificial stream flow in the Isar river.
 Something you don’t see every day.

-One thought on “Munich – Coffee meets Fashion
+2 thoughts on “Munich – Coffee meets Fashion

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.